 The Special Capital Outlay Fund (31400) is used to account for special appropriations monies received from the State of New Mexico under Chapter 4, Laws of 1996.
+This is a major fund.

 The Capital Improvements HB-33 Fund (31600) is used to account for erecting, remodeling, making additions to and furnishing of school buildings, or purchasing or improving school grounds or any combination thereof as identified by the local school board.
 Financing is provided a special tax levy as authorized by the Public School District Capital Improvements Act.
 (22-25-1 to 22-25-10, NMSA 1978).